 - It is essential to design a monolithic release management system that will tightly integrate the various components required for a successful release.
 Plutora supports an integrated Release Management product that can be utilised by organizations right from the Release planning stages all the way until the production stage of SDLC.

 How Can Organization Utilize SaaS Tool to Align with Release Management Best Practice?Here are five fast facts I've put together explaining why Plutora stands apart as the tool best suited to actualize Release Management best practices:

 - Plutora supports an end to end Release Management tool which is fully compliant with the itSMF ITIL v3 guidelines.
 It also has an integrated Change Management component and integrates with third party Service Management tools.

 - Plutora is highly scalable and easy to implement as per the dynamic needs of the organization.

-- Plutora also supports test management and deployment management components that can be configured to create an end to end service delivery system.
+- Plutora supports test management & deployment management components that can be configured to create an end-to-end service delivery system.

 - Due to the centralized nature of the tool, administration and updates can be extremely simple and easy.

 - Plutora is a SaaS (Software As A Service) tool, which means that it can be accessed from any geographic location (with internet access).

 Conclusion: Release Management is an important component of the service transition process.
 If organizations correctly implement the ITIL best practices from this article, they can not only maximize the efficiency of the release processes, but also save a lot of money and improve the business value of services.-------